dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 settings, and that potential `<bitstream>` tags contain file paths that are relative to the working directory from where `dsp-tools` is called from.

-When uploading data to a remote DSP server, you should be aware of some conventions that DaSCH follows when setting up a DSP server:
+When uploading data to a remote DSP server, there are three relevant URLs you should know about:

- - In a server address, `admin` stands for the DSP-APP frontend that you look at in your browser
+ - Subdomain `admin` stands for the DSP-APP frontend that you look at in your browser
- - `api` stands for the DSP-API (where dsp-tools sends its data to)
+ - Subdomain `api` stands for the DSP-API (where dsp-tools sends its data to)
- - `iiif` stands for the SIPI-server (where dsp-tools sends the multimedia files to)
+ - Subdomain `iiif` stands for the SIPI-server interface (where dsp-tools sends the multimedia files to)

-This means that for uploading data to the DSP server `https://admin.dasch.swiss`, you have to type the following:
+This means that for uploading data to a DSP server on the domain `dasch.swiss`, you have to type the following:
 ```bash
 dsp-tools xmlupload -s https://api.dasch.swiss -u root@example.com -p test -S https://iiif.dasch.swiss xml_data_file.xml
 ```